nodejs/node/doc/api/packages.md

 addition they support [folder mappings][] but not pattern mappings like Node.js supports.

-Where compatibility with import maps is desired, it is recommended to use explicit file extensions when defining package subpaths so that package consumers write `import 'pkg/subpath.js'` instead of `import 'pkg/subpath'`.
+Where interoperability with import maps is desired, it is recommended to use explicit file extensions when defining package subpaths so that package consumers write `import 'pkg/subpath.js'` instead of `import 'pkg/subpath'`.
 Instead of one individual mapping for each subpath entry, the corresponding